 Bruce A Levitt

-Bruce Levitt has been a Professor in the Department of Theatre, Film, and Dance at Cornell University since l986.
+Bruce Levitt has been a Professor in the Department of Performing and Media Arts at Cornell University since l986.
 He served as Chair of the Department from l986 to l995 during which time he oversaw the final phases of construction of the Schwartz Center for Performing Arts and, together with the faculty and staff, restructured the academic and productions programs of the department.